itaouil/FYP-Report/README.txt

 > latex fyp
 > latex fyp
 This will create a file called fyp.dvi which can be converted to postscript or pdf format using dvips or dvipdf, respectively.
-The command pdflatex can be used to convert the file fyp.tex directly to pdf.
+The command pdflatex can be used to convert the file FYP.tex directly to pdf.
 Your choice may depend on the format of the images included in your report.

 To remove the blank page before a new chapter: